-Tara Kirch, Senior Director Marketing at Coach Farm took the time to chat with me about the history of Coach Farm and the cheeses we are featuring and selling on the Cheese Grotto site.
+Tara Kirch, Senior Director of Marketing at Coach Farm, took the time to chat with me about the history of Coach Farm and the cheeses we are featuring and selling on the Cheese Grotto site.
 We talk about the signature flavor of Coach Farm's goat milk and how it informs their hand-ladled cheese.

 Jessica: I am very interested in the history of the farm.
 It's related to the Coach Leather handbags, right?